janellecikanek/Password-Generator/README.md

 ## Description

 For those with access to sensitive data, I want to randomly generate a password that meets certain criteria.
 Creating a stronger password will provide greater security.
+Employees will be able to generate random passwords based on criteria that they’ve selected.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.

 Creating this password genrator helped me have a better understanding of Java Script and logic.